SecretNest/MultiKeyboards/README.md

 * Other number based code: Output.

 New scanned code or command will be output to the top of the form.

+You can also check the file AsciiCodeAppender.cs for supporting ASCII code between 32 and 126 from scanner.

 # Thanks
 Many thanks to Emma Burrows and Steve Messer.
 They explained the API of Windows in [this article](https://www.codeproject.com/Articles/17123/Using-Raw-Input-from-C-to-handle-multiple-keyboard).